 Jurisdiction on inspected products is based on the type of imported product.
 The MINSALUD inspects processed products, while INSAI inspects all non-processed animal and plant-origin products.
-INSAI handles phytosanitary inspections which address plant pests and diseases.
+INSAI manages phytosanitary inspections which address plant pests and diseases.
 Sanitary inspections address human health concerns associated with hazardous pathogens and are handled by MINSALUD.
-No matter the type of agricultural and processed food products, all imports are subject to inspection by the National Integrated Tax Administration Service (SENIAT), the National Guard (Guardia Nacional), and the Anti-Drug Command.
+All agricultural and processed food imports are inspected by SENIAT, the National Guard, and the Anti-Drug Command.
 There are no inspection fees.